 “I mean, those two pretty ladies over there look like they’re Matilda’s guys, and Matilda’s got business with the Foxmans and—more importantly—the boss,” the woman continued, smile evident in her voice.
 “Looks kinda weird ta see someone with Family ties beatin’ around the street and beatin’ up business associates.
 With everyone pointin’ knives at each other’s throats at the moment, Donato’s fatherly power might not be able ta spare ya this time ‘round.”
 A pause.
 “Right?”

-Feliciano glowered, and he pulled the shorter woman up off the ground to eye level.
+Feliciano glowered, pulling the shorter woman up off the ground to eye level.
 A second later, however, he threw the woman back down and nodded at his four followers.

 “Let’s blow,” he grumbled, shoving past the woman.

 The other four followed after him, some of them sneering at Cadence as they passed by and others offering strangely apologetic smiles.
 The young woman offered the ones who smiled a nod before she turned back to the alleyway to address the two girls.
 The pair had drawn near to the mouth of the alley.

 “You two need ta be more careful, aight?”
 Cadence sighed.
 “Now ya best beat it before creeps worse than prodigal son over there come out for their rounds, aight?”

 The girls nodded graciously at her before heading back into the alleyway, picking up the cargo box, and continuing on their way.

 No sooner had they left did the odd Sagittarian rush at the young ginger-haired woman.